 1. "ADD Slip": There will be an Appointment Slip ("ADD" slip) in the student clinician's mailbox assigning the student: a) a client, b) a clinical faculty supervisor, and c) date and time of appointment.
-If the student is on a diagnostic team, the student will be assigned to a diagnostic "block".
-The student is required to keep this block open all semester, even if there is no diagnostic evaluation each week.
-Since diagnostics are usually held on

-Friday mornings, this means always keep Fridays open for a possible Dx.
+Diagnostics are usually held on Friday mornings.
+This means always keeping Fridays open for a possible Dx.
 If the student needs to be away from the clinic, it is imperative to notify the Clinic Director and the scheduling specialist far in advance so it can be marked on the Dx schedule.

 Initial Meeting: It is the student's responsibility to a) initiate contact with a team member if there is one, b) set agreed upon meeting times with the colleague to initiate planning, c) make an appointment to meet with your clinical faculty, and d) reserve a clinic room for the diagnostic evaluation and set up the video recording system.
 Meetings with the appointed clinical faculty should be set at least 7 days prior to the date of the evaluation.
 Schedule this meeting immediately.
 It may be necessary to contact the client's physician, school SLP, or other professionals involved in their management.
-However, this should not be initiated until the student has completed the initial planning meeting with the assigned clinical faculty and received consent from the client and/or family member for contact with any outside agency per HIPAA regulations.
+However, this meeting should not be initiated until the student has completed the initial planning meeting with the assigned clinical faculty and received consent from the client and/or family member for contact with any outside agency per HIPAA regulations.